Selling Inherited Property in Illinois

 Step 2: Get the Property Into Your Name (or the Estate's Name)

-If probate is required, the court will issue Letters of Office (also called Letters Testamentary or Letters of Administration), which give the executor legal authority to manage and sell estate property.
+If probate is required, the court issues Letters of Office (also called Letters Testamentary or Letters of Administration), which give the executor legal authority to manage and sell estate property.

 Step 3: Understand the Stepped-Up Cost Basis